nobodyczcz/Minizinc-Tuning/README.md

 4. Working on linux, mac and windows

 ## Basic Usage
-1. On default, the program will try to minimize the time cost ot obtain optimal solution.
+1. On default, the program will try to minimize the time cost ot obtain optimal solution and use the parameter space configuration files in pcsFiles/ folder.

 2. Go to the directory of your model files and data files

 3. Use a command in following format to start tunning:

 ```
-python Path/to/Minizinc-Tunning.py --solver [1.solver] -p [2.No.of threads] -t [3.time limit] -pcsJson [4.pcsfile path] [5.model and data]
+python Path/to/Minizinc-Tunning.py --solver [1.solver] -p [2.No.of threads] -t [3.time limit] [4.model and data]
 ```
 \[1]: Solver you want to use: cplex / gurobi / osicbc